OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/03-servo-h-bridge.md

 1. Take note of which number each pin is from the diagram above - if you're lost, always look for the little half circle cutout on the chip denoting the 'top' of the H-bridge to orient it correctly.
 	* **This is important, you can damage the H-bridge if it's not wired correctly!**
-1. Let's connect first connect all the ground connections - pins `4`, `5`, `12`, and `13` on the IC are are all grounding pins, so let's connect those to the `GND` rail on their respective sides using four M-M jumpers.
+1. Let's connect first connect all the ground connections - pins `4`, `5`, `12`, and `13` on the H-bridge are are all grounding pins, so let's connect those to the `GND` rail on their respective sides using four M-M jumpers.
 We used short wires here to make sure you can see what's going on.

 <!-- // DONE: mention that we used short wires here to better illustrate the connections -->